swift-student/ios-sprint-challenge-ice-cream-shop/README.md

     - An ice cream shop needs a menu, so create variables that hold the various flavors, sizes, and toppings you want to have in your shop.
     - Create a variable called `totalSales`.
 This will be used to keep track of how much money was made.

 5. If a customer asks which flavors are available, we need to be ready to tell them.
-To accomplis this, do the following:
+To accomplish this, do the following:
     - Create a function called `listTopFlavors`.
     - This function doesn't need any arguments.
     - In the function, build a string that lists out the names of each flavor in the shop's `flavors` array whose rating is over 4.0.
 For example, the string might say "Our top flavors are <flavors here>." **Hint:** You may want to loop through the array of flavors in order to access each one's name.